 Citizen Work Sessions are conducted multiple times throughout the planning process – after the submission of the Citywide Business Plan and after the submission of the Annual Budget.
 At each interval, a series of forums are held in various locations throughout the City.
 Purposes of the forums are to discuss the Citywide Business Plan and to obtain citizen input that can be used to shape the next annual budget.
 Additional public sessions are conducted with various interest groups.

 Balancing Act Tool

 The City of Kansas City, Missouri is taking a proactive approach on ways to involve more residents and businesses in the area when it comes to data and citizen engagement.
-Through the Citizen Workshops held on the 2016-2021 Submitted Citywide Business Plan, the Budget Office has unveiled their newest budgeting tool, Balancing Act, which allows residents to participate interactively online in the comfort of their own home or office.
+Through the Citizen Workshops held on the Citywide Business Plan 2017 Update, the Budget Office has continued use of their leading edge budgeting tool, Balancing Act, which allows residents to participate interactively online in the comfort of their own home or office.

 Balancing Act is a web tool that promotes financial transparency by allowing local governments to put their budgets online in an interactive, educational format with responsive data visualizations.
 Through visually-appealing charts and multiple layers of explanatory detail, residents learn about the City of Kansas City’s various revenues sources and expenditures.
 Balancing Act also allow residents to construct their own local budget, subject to the same constraints that elected officials experience in balancing the annual budget, using real budget data.
 In addition, residents have the opportunity to individually balance the budget by using the balancing act web tool at our Citizen Work Sessions.